janpaul123/paperprograms/docs/implementation-notes.md

 ### Example Papyrus model

-Lets pretend we want to represent a cupcake 🧁 in the Papyrus Board.
-On the Board, we want to display a visual cupcake write strings that describe its properties.
-First, lets consider what we might want to draw or describe about the cupcake.
+Let's pretend we want to represent a cupcake 🧁 in the Papyrus Board.
+On the Board, we want to display a visual cupcake and write strings that describe its properties.

+First, lets consider the important things to draw and describe about the cupcake.
 That will determine the components we need in the model.

 - Type of cake (carrot, chocolate, lemon, ...)
 - Type of icing (buttercream, royal, whipped cream, ...)